aljh/music-library/README.md

 This application allows an administrator:
 1. to curate users and albums
-2. to curate users’ libraries
+2. to curate users libraries

 ### Functionalities